Skip to main content

 6 of the Best Days Out by Train for Mother’s Day

-Afternoon tea, chocolate tastings, scenic cruises and more – celebrate this year’s Mother’s Day (Sunday 10 March, in case you’re wondering) with a surprise day out that will have your mum smiling the biggest of smiles
+Celebrate this year’s Mother’s Day (Sunday 30 March, in case you’re wondering) with a surprise day out that will have your mum smiling the biggest of smiles

 We’ve rounded up 6 of the best Mother’s Day trips, covering a wide range of interests, so you can treat your mum (or the mother figure in your life) to a day to remember.

-And, when you travel by train, made cheaper with a Railcard(external link, opens in a new tab), you will also benefit from a 2FOR1 deal on all of these experiences thanks to National Rail’s Days Out Guide.
+And, when you travel by train, for less with a Railcard(external link, opens in a new tab), you can also benefit from great offers on all of these experiences thanks to National Rail’s Days Out Guide(external link, opens in a new tab).

 2. Take a scenic stroll through The Savill Garden in Windsor